 • Proven Leadership: Her experience as a prosecutor, California Attorney General, and U.S. Senator showcases her leadership capabilities.

-• Perceived Lack of Impact: Critics argue that she has struggled to define her role as Vice President and has not significantly impacted major policy areas.
+• Perceived Lack of Impact: Critics argue that she struggled to define her role as Vice President and did not significantly impact major policy areas.

 • Inconsistent Record: Some progressives criticize her record as a prosecutor, arguing that her past positions on criminal justice issues don't align with her current stances.